Username4Fabian/MailResponses/README.md

 }
 ```

-In summary, the `script.js` file is a simple example of how to simulate the addition of new emails to an email client interface, handle user interactions with the interface, and prepare a file for upload using JavaScript.
+In summary, the `script.js` file is a simple example of how to simulate the addition of new emailDummies to an emailDummy client interface, handle user interactions with the interface, and prepare a file for upload using JavaScript.

 <br>